1.USA

 Enrico De Nicola

 De Nicola was the first President of Italy.
 After a popular referendum on the 2nd of June 1946 resulted in the abrogation of the monarchy, the Constituent Assembly elected De Nicola Provisional Head of State on 28 June 1946.
 On 25 June 1947, De Nicola resigned from the post, citing health reasons, but the Constituent Assembly immediately re-elected him again the following day.
 After the Italian Constitution took effect, he was formally named the President of the Republic on 1 January 1948.
-He finally refused to be a candidate for the first constitutional election the following May.Enrico De Nicola.jpg
+He finally refused to be a candidate for the first constitutional election the following May.7.KENYA

 Jomo Kenyatta

 Kenyatta was the leader of Kenya from independence in 1963 to his death in 1978, serving first as Prime Minister (1963–64) and then as President (1964–78).
-He is considered the founding father of the Kenyan nation.[1]
+He is considered the founding father of the Kenyan nation.[1]Kenyatta was a well-educated intellectual who authored several books, and is remembered as a Pan-Africanist.
+He is also the father of Kenya's fourth and current President, Uhuru Kenyatta.

 Numerous institutions and locations are named after Kenyatta, including Nairobi's Jomo Kenyatta International Airport, Kenyatta International Conference Centre, Nairobi's main street and main streets in many Kenyan cities and towns, numerous schools, two universities (Kenyatta University and Jomo Kenyatta University of Agriculture and Technology), the country's main referral hospital, markets and housing estates.
 A statue in Nairobi city centre and monuments all over Kenya stand in his honour.
 Kenya observed a public holiday every 20 October in his honour until the 2010 constitution abolished Kenyatta Day and replaced it with Mashujaa (Heroes') day.
 Before the enactment of the new constitution, Kenyatta's face adorned Kenyan currency notes and coins of all denominations (save the 40 shilling coin).